Troubleshooting SDK Errors

 The required serviceName

-parameter was missing during SDK setup.
+parameter was missing during SDK setup or it is invalid.

 Solution